Abhinav-26/Automation-Scripts/README.md

 <b>1.
 DockerSetup.py</b> : In this python file I have created a script which will automatically download and configure the docker in your system.
 This is only for linux operating systems. <br>

-<b>Note :</b>I have used concepts of error handling for building this tool.
+<b>Note :</b> I have not used the concepts of error handling for building this tool.
 It's very simple tool, but I will add some use-cases in the script for better performance.